chris--jones/thisisme/readme.md

 ### TLDR;
 > Create cool images containing useful information about you and your work for your GitHub readme.

+## ❓ Why this fork?
+I was not happy with the direction of the original project due to the code design & approach, unused dependencies and introduction of additional unnecessary concerns such as sass css and docker.

+This refactor features:
+* Only dependencies are react and react-dom, local dev and build are accomplished using [Parcel](https://parceljs.org/)
+* Global state and navigation are achieved using react context
+* Dynamic svg image output with an svg component that adapts to filled in parts of the form.

 ## 🕹 How to use?
 To use this app, first install the app locally.
 1. Click the Start button on the homepage.